-As academic book publishers, we concentrate in literary and cultural studies of all types, (which includes narrative theory, comics, Victorian studies, and medieval studies, among other areas), American studies, rhetoric and communication, race and ethnic studies (including Black studies and Latinx studies), and gender and sexuality studies.
+As academic book publishers, we concentrate in literary and cultural studies of all types, (which includes narrative theory, comics, multiethnic literatures, Victorian studies, and medieval studies, among other areas), American studies, rhetoric and communication, race and ethnic studies (including Black studies and Latinx studies), and gender and sexuality studies.
 As the book publishing branch of the Ohio State University we also publish regional books that are of interest to the citizens of the state of Ohio, primarily about their history, environment, and culture, which we publish on our Trillium imprint.
 In addition, we publish creative works — including the winning manuscripts of our poetry and prose prizes — on our Mad Creek imprint.

 Scholars and writers proposing manuscripts for publication should submit whatever materials they feel are necessary for the acquisitions department at Ohio State University Press to make an informed decision about the project.

 A typical book inquiry might include the following: